Floe-Project/Floe/readme.md

 There's still some parts of Floe's codebase that are not amenable to long-term development: the GUI and the audio processing pipeline.
 These need to be reworked before big new features are added.

 ### Step 5: larger improvements and new features
-The groundwork has been laid, now to level-up Floe.
+The groundwork has been laid, now to enhance Floe.
 We will be looking at what users want as well as the following list:
 - Make the GUI more consistent
 - Support modern technologies: MPE, MIDI2, polyphonic modulation
 - Add more features the sample-library format to allow for more complex sampling
+- Add support for controlling GUI via the Lua sample libraries
 - Modulation system
 - Macro knobs
-- Add algorithmic oscillators for laying with sample-based synthesis
+- Add algorithmic oscillators for layering with sample-based synthesis

 ## License
 This project is licensed under GPL version 3 or later.
 See the LICENCES folder for the full licence text.
 We follow the [REUSE](https://reuse.software/) recommendations for this repository.